adamhindTESP/Inertia-Rebellion/Docs/Hardware.md

 ## 7. Known Limitations

-This hardware **does not** provide:
+This hardware does **not** provide:

 - Absolute angle measurement
 - Temperature stabilization
 - Vibration isolation
 - Magnetic shielding beyond basic precautions

-These limitations are intentional and documented so that:
+These limitations are intentional so that:
 - Noise sources remain visible
-- Overinterpretation is avoided
+- Over-interpretation is avoided
 - Replication does not require specialized facilities

 ---

 ## 8. Safety Notes

 - **Laser:** Class 3R (5 mW).
 Avoid eye exposure.
 - **Stepper driver:** Set current limit before connecting motor.
 - **MOSFET:** Must be logic-level (Rds(on) specified at 4.5–5 V).
 - **Power:** Always share common ground between supplies.

-Failure to follow these guidelines can damage components or invalidate data.
+Failure to follow these guidelines may damage hardware or invalidate data.

 ---

-## 9. Relation to Other Docs
+## 9. Relation to Other Documentation

-- Firmware implementation → `docs/firmware.md`
+- Firmware → `docs/firmware.md`
-- Calibration procedures → `docs/calibration.md`
+- Calibration → `docs/calibration.md`
-- Data interpretation → `docs/analysis.md`
+- Analysis → `docs/analysis.md`
-- Simulations → `docs/simulation.md`
+- Simulations → `simulation/`

 ---

 ## Status

 - Hardware: **Replication-ready**
 - Schematics: **Complete**
 - BOM: **Complete**
 - Mechanical variants: **Open**

-This hardware will evolve as replications surface new constraints or improvements.

-The goal is not perfection —
+The goal is not perfection.
-the goal is **testability**.
+The goal is **testability**.